WHAT'S IN THIS GUIDE

 Unlike a business bank loan or line of credit, invoice factoring does not require a turbo-charged credit score or credit history.
 That’s because FundThrough looks instead at the creditworthiness of your customers.
 Also, whereas a loan requires repayment of both principal and interest, factoring does not require interest and is based off on the money (the invoice) you already earned.

 Factoring rates depend on the factoring company.
 Rates are also influenced by the length of time the invoices remain unpaid.
-Fees can range from 0.5% up to 5%.
-FundThrough has transparent invoice processing fees and pricing structure—0.5% per week or 2.5% per month.
+Fees can range from 2.5% and up.
+FundThrough has transparent invoice processing fees and pricing structure—you can see our pricing info here.
 There are no revenue requirements or monthly minimum volumes.

 Your questions answered.